Oral Health

 Back Teeth

-By the time a child is 2 years old, their second molars will start to erupt.
+By the time your child is 2 years old, their second molars will start to erupt.
 At this point, the teething process is complete.
-By 3 years of age, most children will have a full set of 20 baby teeth.
+Most children will have a full set of 20 teeth at 3 years old.

 • Fussiness